 I love pen and paper.
 Because I tend to write out notes and lists, I don’t have a to do list template.
 I just jot things down in a way that works for me.

 But what works for me may not work for you.
 Maybe you’re more of a daily planner kind of person.
 Or maybe you embrace the digital and prefer a productivity app (more on digital options up next).
-How you make you’re lists doesn’t really matter.
+How you make your lists doesn’t really matter.

 What’s important is that you’re spending your time productively.